Difference in Differences Workshop

 # data setup

-setup <- panel.matrices(did_data_synthdid)
+<- panel.matrices(did_data_synthdid)

-synthdid_m1 <- synthdid_estimate(setup$Y, setup$N0, setup$T0)
+<- synthdid_estimate(setup$Y, setup$N0, setup$T0) synthdid_m1

 Code